adessoSE/wicked-charts/README.md

 [https://wicked-charts.googlecode.com/files/chart.png]

-*Please note that while Wicked Charts is licensed under Apache 2.0 License, sadly Highcharts itself is only free for non-commercial use*.
+**Please note that while Wicked Charts is licensed under Apache 2.0 License, Highcharts itself is only free for non-commercial use.**
 See here: [http://shop.highsoft.com/highcharts.html]

 How does it work?